mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 "Homelab" is a colloquial term that's grown in popularity in the last decade.

-A homelab is a place in your home where you can experiment with IT hardware or software that you'd typically find in an office or data center.
-It can serve as a practice environment for new professional skills, or it can just be a place to play with interesting technology.
+A homelab is a place in your home where you can experiment with IT hardware and software that you'd typically find in an office or a data center.
+You can use it as a practice environment for new professional skills or just a way to play with cool technology.

 ## Why build a server rack at home?

 If you've never played with servers, you might wonder why anyone would keep a bunch of them in their house, much less build a little shrine for them.

-Everyone has their own reasons for getting into homelab, but here's why I enjoy it:
+Everyone has their own reasons for getting into homelab, but here are mine:

 - **Software development**: I use a dedicated server for virtual machines, so rebooting or upgrading my main workstation doesn't affect what's running on my server.
 It's easy for me to spin up new experimental VMs that don't affect my other projects.
 - **Storage**: It's more convenient to have a huge amount of storage that all of my devices share rather than buying large hard drives for each device and scattering my data everywhere.
-The storage server uses ZFS, which reduces the risk of data corruption and can survive a hard drive failure without losing data.
+The storage server uses [ZFS](https://en.wikipedia.org/wiki/ZFS), which reduces the risk of data loss, even when a hard drive dies.
 - **Networking**: Building my own router with open-source software gives me more control over my network and saves me from the buggy software that lives on most consumer-grade routers.

 ## Why this guide?